 - electric mixer

-Grease 10 inch springform pan and preheat oven to 350ºF
+Grease 9 inch pan and preheat oven to 350ºF

-In a double boiler, melt chocolate, butter, rum and kahlua.
+In a double boiler, melt chocolate, butter, and coffee.
 Stir until smooth.

-Remove bowl from heat and stir in sugar and then ground almonds.
+Remove bowl from heat and stir in sugar, ground almond meal, vanilla, and salt.

 Beat egg white until stiff peaks and fold into chocolate.